 What causes fear of physical intimacy?

 It is not easy to point out the exact cause of the phobia, particularly the fear of physical intimacy.

-Fear of sexual intimacy may be caused by several different factors, it may have to do with childhood trauma or physical conditions that may trigger fear of intimacy.
+Fear of physical intimacy may be caused by several different factors, it may have to do with childhood trauma or physical conditions that may trigger fear of intimacy.

-And in our medical science, there is no definitive fear of physical intimacy test.
+And in our medical science, there is no definitive fear of physical intimacy tests.
 So, it is better to find out what are the causes of fear of intimacy.

 1. Intimacy anxiety disorder.

 Intimacy anxiety disorder is also called intimacy anxiety disorder.
 It’s an anxiety disorder that runs in families and tends to begin in childhood.